Custom Manufacturing & Precision Machining Company

 Frequently Asked Questions

 Yes.
-KingStar Mold offers a full suite of post-processing services compatible with FDM, SLA, SLS, MJF, PolyJet, DMLS, and STEP technologies.
+KingStar Mold offers a full suite of post-processing services compatible with FDM, SLA, SLS, MJF, MJP, and DMLS technologies.
 We tailor each service to the material and printing method used.

 Here’s how specific methods may impact your part: